 Only the criteria of age is taken into consideration.

-If the ophthalmologist has diagnosed cataracts and you are 60 years or older, you should not request prior authorisation.
+- If the ophthalmologist has diagnosed cataracts and you are 55 years or older, you should not request prior authorisation.

-If you are under age 60, prior authorisation is required: the medical report must indicate corrected visual acuity (with glasses / lenses), the dioptres to be corrected, the patient's complaints and corneal thickness.
+If you are under age 55, prior authorisation is required.
+The medical report must indicate the corrected visual acuity (with glasses / lenses), the dioptres to be corrected, the patient's complaints and the thickness of the cornea.
+It is absolutely necessary in order to distinguish between a functional surgery with the replacement of the clouded/opaque lens and a "comfort" surgery for a patient who no longer wishes to wear glasses or lenses.
+In the latter case, the implanted lens replaces a healthy lens, reason why such a surgical intervention is not reimbursable.

-Type of surgery Patient < 60 years Patient 60 years or more Reimbursement provided Lens extraction by phacoemulsification + implantation of a mono- or multifocal lens Refractive Lens Exchange (RLE) ☑ PA required ☑ PA not required surgery (category B2) reimbursed at 85 % ceiling: €2600 per eye implantation of a lens by Iris Claw technique (lens placed in front of the lens) ☑ PA required ☑ PA not required surgery (category B1) reimbursed at 85 % ceiling : €2000 per eye lens extraction + implantation of a LAL lens (Light Adjustable Lens) Surgery non reimbursable () Surgery non reimbursable () €0
+Type of surgery Patient < 55 years Patient 55 years or more Reimbursement provided Lens extraction by phacoemulsification + implantation of a mono- or multifocal lens Refractive Lens Exchange (RLE) □ PA required ☐ PA not required surgery (category B2) reimbursed at 85 % ceiling : €2600 per eye implantation of a lens by Iris Claw technique (lens placed in front of the lens) □ PA required ☐ PA not required surgery (category B1) reimbursed at 85 % ceiling : €2000 per eye lens extraction + implantation of a Surgery non Surgery non €0 LAL lens (Light Adjustable Lens) reimbursable reimbursable () ()

-(\)The Medical Council has issued an unfavourable opinion on the reimbursement of cataract surgery with implantation of a LAL lens (unknown long-term consequences and no scientific validation to date)
+^()The Medical Council has issued an unfavourable opinion on the reimbursement of cataract surgery with implantation of a LAL lens (unknown long-term consequences and no scientific validation to date)